Clyn Mawr Ganol.

 The Later Years.

 The Clyn Mawr Ganol was reconstructed at some point and occupied up until the 1960’s when it fell into disrepair and was eventually demolished at turned into a Nursing Home called Grosvenor Nursing Home.
-It was later renamed Penybont Nursing Home.
+It was later renamed Penybont Care Home.